arssenic/Lunar-Elemental-Mapper/README.md

 This repository contains a collection of Python scripts and Jupyter notebooks developed as part of the **Inter-IIT Tech Meet** project.
 It focuses on **astronomical data analysis**, including:

-- Peak detection
+- Peak detection(Finding_Peaks.ipynb)
-- Elemental identification
+- Elemental identification(Identifying Elems.ipynb)
 - Satellite observation parameters
 - Curve fitting
 - XML data processing